Brenda Murphy

-Murphy is the first openly LGBTQ person to hold any viceregal office in Canadian history.

 Career

 She formerly served as a municipal councillor in Grand Bay–Westfield and served as the executive director of the Saint John Women's Empowerment Network in Saint John, best known for her advocacy on poverty and domestic violence issues.
 She served on a federal advisory council on poverty, and on New Brunswick's advisory council on the status of women.